 Facts & Information for Parents

-- A notification letter is sent to parents at the beginning of the semester and at least two weeks prior to the CHYA curriculum material being taught.
+- A notification letter will be sent to parents at the beginning of the semester and at least two weeks prior to the CHYA curriculum material being taught.

 - Parents may opt-out of the California Healthy Youth Act (CHYA) curriculum.